Last Updated on 31/01/2023

 A Bavarian ticket is valid for the entire route (including buses).
 If you go to the castle for one day in the morning from Munich until 9 am, then it is cheaper to buy a Bavarian ticket + a ticket to the station where you will be at 9 am on schedule.
 To do this, click on the train number in the Internet timetable (for example, RB 57344).
 And you get a detailed route (RB 57344 will be at 9 o’clock at the Biessenhofen station).
 This combination will save € 8 over a regular round-trip ticket and will allow you to travel in Munich for free the rest of the day.

-The ticket can only be bought at the box office in Hohenschwangau (i.e. below, not near the castle).
+The ticket to the castle can only be bought at the box office in Hohenschwangau (i.e. below, not near the castle).
 It is located just up the road from the bus stop.
 Packs of tourist buses start to gather from about 10.30-11 o’clock.
 In summer, the ticket office opens from 8 o’clock, the castle – from 9.
 Until 9 o’clock there are, in general, very few people and you can buy a ticket almost without queuing.
 The number of the tour and its time are large printed on the ticket.
 When you go up to the castle, you will see in several places scoreboards indicating the time and queue number.

 The castle can be reached by carriage, small bus, and best of all on foot (about 30 minutes).
 Guided tours in German and English, but you can also tell at the box office that you need an audio guide (in different languages).